Eryanping & Tea Mist Trail: Two Amazing Hikes En Route to Alishan

 In this article, I’ve cover everything you need to know for getting to, hiking, and sleeping near these two trails.

-You may also want to read my guide to Shizhuo, a better-known town nearby which has more guesthouses and restaurants than Eryanping area, plus some similar hikes (don’t confuse Tea Mist Trail in this article with Tea Trail and Mist trail in Shizhuo).
+You may also want to read my guide to Shizhuo, a better-known town nearby which has more guesthouses and restaurants than Eryanping, and Fenqihu Old Street, another popular place to stay in the region.

 In that article, I provide more information about how to plan your overall Eryanping – Shizhuo – Fenqihu – Alishan itinerary.